Goykhman/numbox/docs/numbox.core.work.rst

-`Node` can be used on its own (in which case the recommended way to create it is via the factory function :func:`numbox.core.work.node.make_node`) or as a base to more functionally-rich graph nodes, such as :class:`numbox.core.work.work.Work`.
+`Node` can be used on its own (in which case the recommended way to create it is via the factory function :func:`numbox.core.work.node.make_node`) or as a prototype to more functionally-rich graph nodes, such as :class:`numbox.core.work.work.Work`.

 The logic of `Node` and its sub-classes follows a graph-optional design - no